388. Longest Absolute File Path

 Constraints:

-may contain lower-case or upper-case English letters, a new line character'\n'
+1 <= input.length <= 104inputmay contain lower-case or upper-case English letters, a new line character'\n', a tab character'\t', a dot'.', a space' 'or digits.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 | class Solution { public int lengthLongestPath(String input) { Deque<Integer> stack = new ArrayDeque<>(); stack.push(0); // "dummy" length int maxLen = 0; for(String s:input.split("\n")){ int lev = s.lastIndexOf("\t")+1; // number of "\t" while(lev+1<stack.size()) stack.pop(); // find parent int len = stack.peek()+s.length()-lev+1; // remove "/t", add"/" stack.push(len); // check if it is file if(s.contains(".")) maxLen = Math.max(maxLen, len-1); } return maxLen; } } |